I just about leapt out of my chair when Natasha submitted this story about photographing traditions of her parents.

-I just about leaped out of my chair when Natasha submitted this post about photographing traditions of her parents.
-One of the things I especially love about these photos is that Natasha included little details here and there of the home itself.
-These things, unless you have first hand said goodbye to a loved one’s home, are often overlooked and taken for granted until they’re gone and you are wishing for one more time in your parent’s kitchen.
+I especially love that Natasha included little details here + there of the home itself.
+These things, unless you’ve first-hand said goodbye to a loved one’s home, are often overlooked and taken for granted until they’re gone… and you’re wishing for just one more time in your parent’s kitchen.

-Homework: When you are finished reading, take a little time to think and recognize the traditions of your parents or other loved ones.
+Homework: When you’re finished reading, take a little time to think + recognize the traditions of your parents or other loved ones.
 I’ll bet there is more there than you think.
-Photograph & share them with us for a chance to be our next featured photographer! xo Marie